7 smart things to do after receiving a windfall

 A windfall involves “coming into a substantial amount of money that maybe you weren’t expecting or that’s a little bit of a surprise,” says Raquel Hinman, certified financial planner and founder of Hinman Financial Planning Inc. in Erie, Colorado.
 She adds that the amount of a windfall could look different for everyone but includes anything from a lottery win to an inheritance or large end-of-year bonus.

-If you do wind up bringing home the jackpot, here are some smart steps to take.
+If you do wind up with a windfall, here are seven smart steps to take.

 1. Pause before you decide anything